Charged Systems: Ions, Zwitterions & Electrochemistry¶

 - Familiarity with AIMNet2Calculator and the ASE interface

-- Understanding of long-range methods (DSF, Ewald)
+- Understanding of long-range methods (DSF, Ewald, PME)

 Relevant Models¶